 The opposite of love is not hate, it’s indifference.
 The opposite of art is not ugliness, it’s indifference.
 The opposite of faith is not heresy, it’s indifference.
 And the opposite of life is not death, it’s indifference. – Elie Wiesel

 Apathy is the synonym of indifference.
 It is the opposite of love, care, and life.
-Loving self and loving others means you have a great concern for them.
+Loving self and loving others mean you have a great concern for them.
 Apathy is unconcern – without care, honor, or respect.

 Narcissistic (extremely selfish or toxic) people are incapable of empathy.
 They mostly have apathy (or indifference) towards others, even those they say they love.
 They often fake empathy – to keep up their image of a caring person.
 But they care nothing for anyone else’s feelings – because they don’t understand them.
 They will often intentionally hurt someone and feel no remorse for doing so.
 Even going to far as to make excuses that ultimately blame (by projecting onto) the person they hurt.